msprijatelj/valk-lancer-houserules/DOCUMENTATION.md

     > Both you and the melded ally gain the following benefits:
     > - Each of you may use the other’s Sensors, Systems, Tech Attack, Save Target, and E-Defense or their own, whichever is higher.
     > - You may Activate each other’s systems and Tech Actions, but the original owner is treated as taking the action.
-    > - When one of you is affected by a tech action, the other receives the same effect.
+    > - When one of you is affected by a hostile tech action, the other receives the same effect.
     >
     > This melding lasts until the end of the scene or until you end it and move to an adjacent space as a quick action.